0wwafa/NodeBattleship/README.md

 The players then take turns firing shots at the opponent's grid until one player has sunk all of the opponent's ships.

+# Zibri's version
+Added some nice sounds.
+Added the following rules:
+1) ships can't be deployed all the borders, the can touch them though.
+2) submarines can't be placed in the corners

 ![Battleship screenshot](http://inf123.github.io/battleship-screenshot.png)

 ## Install